Lenicon/plantlady_mobile/README.md

-# plantlady_mobile
+# PlantLady

-A mobile app that can identify plants based on photos and other features.
+A mobile app that can **identify plants** based on photos and other features.

-A secret project I'm making for my crush.
+*ps: it's actually secret project I'm making for my crush.*